Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Digital_Signatures_Basic/lesson-plan.md

 ## Core Ideas to Convey

 The introduction was very conceptual.
-This lecture will be hands on and actually use some of the primitives.
+This lesson will be hands on and actually use some of the primitives.

 - Signature API
 - Using hash functions in Substrate